15 Best Things To Do Sapporo Winter (2026 Guide)

-You can hit the powdery slopes, soak your body in an outdoor onsen as snow falls around you, or warm up with delicious dishes special to Hokkaido.
+You can hit the powdery slopes, soak your body in an outdoor onsen as snow falls around you, and indulge in Hokkaido's comforting soup curry!

 In this guide, we’ll go over the best things to do in Sapporo in winter.
-You can ride a snowmobile, visit a Fairy town, and end off indulging in the most comforting Hokkaido cuisine!
-I guarantee during your visit you’ll fall in love with Sapporo in the Winter.
+I guarantee during your visit you’ll fall in love with Sapporo in the winter!

 Cultural Experiences